 Symptoms of advanced cervical cancer can be hard to cope with.
 But doctors and nurses can offer support and treatment to help you.

-The treatment you have depends on a number of things including:
+The treatment you have depends on several things including:

 - where the cancer is